How Much Does Teeth Whitening Cost?

 Pros

-• Suitable for those with sensitive teeth: The gradual process is often better tolerated by those with sensitivity concerns.
+- Suitable for those with sensitive teeth: At-home kits may be better tolerated by those with sensitivity concerns, though individual experiences differ.

 Cons